Kurds clash with Turkish police at protests for rebel leader's release

 "The PKK is the people and the people are here," they chanted.

-In Cizre, an impoverished town on the banks of the Tigris near the Iraqi border, protesters threw petrol bombs at armoured vehicles and police, who fired tear gas.
+In Cizre, an impoverished town on the banks of the Tigris near the Iraqi border, protesters threw petrol bombs at armored vehicles and police, who fired tear gas.

 There were also protests in Batman and Sirnak.